JHodgkins/MSP3-Movie2Archive/docs/testing/TESTING.md

 All manual testing was carried out in standard mode to simulate a standard users experience of the web application.

 __Libraries__
-As the project technologies used the Bootatrap framework and Font Awesome for icons there is a possible effect on performance audit scored.
+As the project technologies used the Bootstrap framework and Font Awesome for icons there is a possible effect on performance audit scored.
 CDN's were used to provide a minified cached version of both frameworks but this can still be a larger file when page loads.
 CSS preloader tags were used to illiminate render blocking script flag within Lighthouse and defering of scripts where necessairy was used on Javascript libraries and scripts.

 __Performance__
-Due to experiance and the restrictions of the shared environment of Heroku for compiling and serving the application on the frontend, certain performance metrcs are affected as the shared hoting will sleep to conserve resources and wake when needed, a payed plan providing always on connection and more higher performance may yield faster performance.
+Due to experiance and the restrictions of the shared environment of Heroku for compiling and serving the application on the frontend, certain performance metrics are affected as the shared hosting will sleep to conserve resources and wake when needed, a payed plan providing always on connection and more higher performance may yield faster performance.

 __PEP8 complience__
 PEP8 complience has been followed throughout the project, the project was developed using GitPod and the full template provided by Code Institute which includes Python linting to eansure complience.